The following methods can prevent problems or help find the cause of problems you might encounter:

 These permissions problems prevent users from accessing these repositories.

-The pkgrepo verify command also checks file checksums, package signatures, and manifest dependencies: The pkgrepo verify command verifies that every file referenced in each package manifest is in the repository.
+The pkgrepo verify command also checks file digests, package signatures, and manifest dependencies: The pkgrepo verify command verifies that every file referenced in each package manifest is in the repository.
 If the pkgrepo verify command reports errors other than permissions errors, try using the pkgrepo fix command to fix the errors.
 See the pkgrepo(1) man page for more information.

 After updating the configuration or content of a repository, restart any pkg/server service instance that is managing that repository so that the changes will be reflected in the search responses and browser interface for that repository.